 Every year young people from other countries journey to the United States alone, without parents or family to accompany them.
 They make this dangerous journey in order to escape abuse, violence, and trafficking.
 Some of these youth are eligible to pursue legal protective status, but they need a safe home and the support of a family while they cope with the uncertainties of the U.S. Immigration System.

 What is Long Term Foster Care?
-This program serves unaccompanied migrant youth while they are working on legal relief in the United States.
-These youth have been identified at the southern border by the federal government, they do not have any identified sponsors to reunite with, and have a likely pathway to legal relief in the U.S.
+This program serves unaccompanied youth while they are working on legal relief in the United States.
+These youth do not have any identified sponsors to reunite with, and have a likely pathway to legal relief in the U.S.

-The LTFC program allows the youth to have an alternative to living in the shelter with licensed foster homes, where they can live with a family, attend public school, and begin making connections with a community.
-Many of these youth are from Latin American countries and are between the ages of 13 and 17.
+The LTFC program allows the youth to live in licensed foster homes, where they can live with a family, attend public school, and begin making connections with a community.
 Once a youth in the LTFC program achieves legal status, they may become eligible for the URM program.

 Foster homes who support unaccompanied children through LTFC follow the same state guidelines for licensure, training, and on-going oversight.
 A licensed foster home for the LTFC program may also foster youth in the URM program.